 The ceremony focused on an arch that Urban Flora and I decorated.
 Two large barrels served as the entrance to the aisle that also had arrangements on top.
 Verses the traditional theatre style seating, we elected to do a half moon seating arrangement that gave everyone a bird’s eye view of this beautiful couple.

 This Virginia wedding was an honor to design and we are grateful for such intentional people like Shante and Asteway.
+Check out our wedding planning page for details on how we can plan your wedding.

 Photographer Amy Smith Photography